Introduction

 Enhancing Urban Life and Connectivity

 Unlike traditional skyscrapers, which separate residents, Tower C integrates seamlessly into the Shenzhen public realm.
-Tower C is directly connected to green spaces, transit lines, and pedestrian walkways, increasing walkability and reducing reliance on cars.
+Tower C shenzhen is directly connected to green spaces, transit lines, and pedestrian walkways, increasing walkability and reducing reliance on cars.

 - Retail spaces and public plazas make use of the ground.